 To use Monero, the first thing you are going to need is a wallet.
 Visit our Downloads page and get the right wallet for you.
 The Monero wallets are available for a variety of platforms and contain everything you need to use Monero immediately.

 After you install a wallet, you need to get some Monero.
 There are multiple ways to acquire some coins to spend, like mining or working in exchange for Monero, but the easiest way is to use an exchange and convert your fiat money into XMR.
 Many exchanges, centralized and decentralized, list Monero (XMR).

-Monero is a currency and can be exchanged for goods and services, privately and with very low fees.
-Many entities will gladly accept XMR for payments; take a look at our list of merchants currently accepting Monero.
+Monero is a currency and can be exchanged for goods, services and other currencies, privately and with very low fees.
+Many entities will gladly accept XMR for payments; take a look at our 'Merchants' page.

 The community has put together a vast amount of resources and documentation.
 Users can find useful info and guides about common configurations and tips in the 'User Guides' section.
 Developers can find everything they need to build a service based on Monero or simply communicate with the network in the 'Developer Guides'.
 The Library offers publications and books downloadable for free, including the full 'Mastering Monero' and 'Zero to Monero' books.

-Monero is not simply a currency, it's a decentralized community and exists only thanks to the hundred of volunteers that dedicate their time to the project.
+Monero is not simply a currency, it's a decentralized community and exists only thanks to the hundreds of volunteers that dedicate their time to the project.
 Join us!

 The MRL (Monero Research Lab) is a very important part of Monero.
 Researchers and cryptographers from all over the world meet to find new ways to improve Monero.
 Read their papers and join them!

 The members of the Monero community are all over the world.
 You can find us on multiple platforms.
 Come meet us!